 Millions of Americans struggle with diseases of the digestive tract, ranging from the daily discomfort of heartburn to life-threatening illnesses such as colon and liver cancers.

-The Gastroenterology/Hepatology Program at Froedtert & The Medical College of Wisconsin, a renowned academic medical center, is staffed by specialists with expertise in the complete range of these disorders.
-Patients from throughout the country seek care from physicans in the Gastroenterology/Hepatology Program for treatment and for second opinions.
+The Gastroenterology/Hepatology Program at Froedtert & the Medical College of Wisconsin, a renowned academic medical center, is staffed by specialists with expertise in the complete range of these disorders.
+Patients from throughout the country seek care from physicians in the Gastroenterology/Hepatology Program for treatment and for second opinions.

 The Gastroenterology/Hepatology Program is internationally known for: